 It is not easy to get to Loon Lake.
 Two highways of mountain turn and switchbacks meandering up into the Sierra leading to a Y in the road with one pointing the way to the lake.
 On my first trip, I wondered where are we going?
 On my last, when I knew the roads, I counted down the miles with anticipation.

-In the late afternoon the lake glisten in the background the of silhouetted pines.
+In the late afternoon, the lake glistens in the background the of silhouetted pines.
 There is a lot more water in it than the year before.
-California's on going drought that has been plaguing the state for the last five years has eased up a bit in its northern region this past winter, that it now seems like a distant memory.
+California's ongoing drought that has been plaguing the state for the last five years has eased up a bit in its northern region this past winter, that it now seems like a distant memory.
 Some patches of snow can even be seen on the horizon of mountains, while the cobalt waters of the lake are brimming up against its rugged boulder-lined shore.

 "This is true freedom, a good practical sort of immortality."